Chris Köcher

 About me

-I am a postdoctoral researcher at the Max Planck Institute for Software Systems in Kaiserslautern.
-Here, I am part of the Models of Computation group headed by Georg Zetzsche's and work on the project FINABIS (FINite-state ABstractions of Infinite-state Systems) funded by the ERC.
+I am a postdoctoral researcher at the Max Planck Institute for Software Systems in Kaiserslautern, Germany.
+Here, I am part of the Models of Computation group headed by Georg Zetzsche and work on the project FINABIS (FINite-state ABstractions of Infinite-state Systems) funded by the ERC.

-Before that, I was a doctoral student at the Technische Universität Ilmenau in the Automata and Logics group led by Dietrich Kuske.
-I defended my dissertation on May 18th, 2022.
+Before that I was a doctoral student at the Technische Universität Ilmenau in the Automata and Logics group led by Dietrich Kuske.
+I defended my dissertation in May 2022.

 Photo by: Chris Liebold